The Ultimate Guide to Planning A Bali Wedding from Australia

 Venue rental: Costs can range from AUD 1,500 for a beach set-up to AUD 10,000 for luxury resorts and event villas.

-Decorations: Costs vary widely based on your style, but budgeting around AUD 2,000 to AUD 4,000 is typical.
+Decorations: Costs vary widely based on your style, but budgeting around AUD 2,000 to AUD 4,000 is typical for a wedding gate or circle arch, personal flowers, decorated altar table, Tiffany chairs, a flower petal aisle, flower shower, a ceremony sound system with microphones and reception table centerpiece sets.

 Hair & Make-Up: Depending on the vendor, expect to pay from AUD 250 upwards for the bride and from AUD 150 upwards for each bridesmaid.